mrtnbroder/react-router-route-reducers/README.md

 import RouterReducer, { loadStateOnServer } from 'react-router-route-reducers' import { match } from 'react-router/es6'
 import { renderToString } from 'react-dom/server'
-import reducers from '../other/global/reducers' // (optional)
+import reducers from '../other/global/reducers' // needs to be an object (optional)

 export default (app) => {
   app.get('*', handleRequests)